wix-playground/dapperdox/examples/metadata/assets/templates/index.md

 and demonstrates how you can provide your own "homepage".

-For a full description of the API, see the [API reference page](/reference) page.
+For a full description of this API, see the [API reference page](/reference) page.